-Following the introduction of the circular NBB\2017\27, new dimensions of data adequacy were added in the scope of the data quality monitoring (i.e. timeliness of reporting, reliability and plausibility of figures).
+Following the introduction of the circular NBB_2017_27, new dimensions of data adequacy were added in the scope of the data quality monitoring (i.e. timeliness of reporting, reliability and plausibility of figures).

-ERGO Insurance NV/SA reviews the data quality framework regularly and assesses it against regulatory guidance (for example circular NBB\2017\27).
+ERGO Insurance NV/SA reviews the data quality framework regularly and assesses it against regulatory guidance (for example circular NBB_2017_27).

-In 2022, the data quality governance was improved further by expanding the scope of plausibility checks.
-More checks were introduced on the reporting data using the improved plausibility framework in 2021.
+In 2023, the data quality governance was improved further by expanding and harmonizing the scope of plausibility checks using the improved plausibility framework as introduced in 2021.

-The data quality reporting process underwent automation during 2022.
+The data quality reporting process is almost fully automated since 2022.
 This automation and integration of the data quality monitoring process further strengthened the data governance at ERGO Insurance NV/SA and increased the operational efficiency.